 From Concrete to Abstract

 Developmental psychologists now confirm: an integrated, active, hands-on approach is the most engaging and effective way for children to develop skill and understanding.
 In contrast to classrooms where learning comes from texts, worksheets, and lectures, a Montessori classroom features materials specifically designed to make abstract concepts real.
 For example, a very young child works with strings of beads to sensorially experience “five” or “ten,” bending the strings into a square or cube—developing his mathematical mind and a foundation for increasingly abstract concepts later.
-Maria Montessori said “Never give more to the mind than you give to the hand,” and we’ve seen that knowledge built this way is not forgotten.
+Maria Montessori said “Never give more to the mind than you give to the hand,” and we’ve seen that knowledge built this way is not easily forgotten.

 Perseverance.
 Resilience.
 “Stick-to-it-tiveness.”
 Call it what you will, Montessori kids have it and researchers agree that kids who have it get along further in life.
 We understand that sometimes the most valuable thing that a teacher (or parent) can do to help a child is to back off a bit.
 To let children face some adversity on their own, to fall down and not be helped back up.
 We allow children to make mistakes, to learn from mistakes and hence, to learn what it takes to succeed.
 It only makes sense that children who learn to try and try again develop the crucial ability to overcome setbacks and in the process, develop true strength of character.